Neil Primrose, 7th Earl of Rosebery

-Neil Archibald Primrose, 7th Earl of Rosebery, 3rd Earl of Midlothian, DL (11 February 1929 – 30 June 2024), styled Lord Primrose between 1931 and 1974, was a Scottish nobleman.
+Neil Archibald Primrose, 7th Earl of Rosebery, 3rd Earl of Midlothian, DL (11 February 1929 – 30 June 2024), styled Lord Primrose between 1931 and 1974, was a Scottish hereditary peer.
 He was a member of the House of Lords from 1974 to 1999.
-He was succeeded by his son Harry Primrose, Lord Dalmeny.

-Biography
+Early life and education

-He was the only surviving son of Harry, Earl of Rosebery.
+Rosebery was the only surviving son of Harry Primrose, 6th Earl of Rosebery and his second wife Hon Eva Bruce, daughter of Henry Bruce, 2nd Baron Aberdare.
 His paternal grandfather was Archibald Primrose, 5th Earl of Rosebery, the Liberal Prime Minister of the United Kingdom from 1894 to 1895.
 His paternal grandmother was the heiress Hannah, Countess of Rosebery (daughter of Mayer de Rothschild), who was regarded as the richest woman in England in the late 19th century.

 After the death of his elder half-brother Ronald in 1931, he became heir apparent to his father and was styled Lord Primrose, as the courtesy title Lord Dalmeny was reserved out of respect for his late elder brother.
 During World War II he was educated at Sandroyd School before being evacuated to America, attending the Millbrook School in Millbrook, N.Y.
 (A slightly older student who attended at the same time, writer William F. Buckley Jr., would remark in a magazine article in 1981 that the young lord had been an uncontrollable "brat".)
 Afterward, he was educated at Stowe School and New College, Oxford.

+Marriage and children

-He married Alison Mary Deirdre Reid in 1955.
-He was appointed a deputy lieutenant of Midlothian in 1960 and succeeded his father as earl in 1974.
+Rosebery married Alison Mary Deirdre Reid (8 September 1931 - 24 May 2026) on 22 January 1955.
+He was appointed a Deputy Lieutenant (DL) of Midlothian in 1960 and succeeded his father as earl in 1974.

+Rosebery resided at the family seat Dalmeny House near Edinburgh with his wife.
+They had five children together, four daughters and a son: